jacquetpi/cloudfactory/README.md

 In the basic implementation, 3 different images are used:

-- A baseline image, with docker and a non-deployed DeathStarbench environment
+- A baseline image, with stressng, docker and a non-deployed DeathStarbench environment
 - PostgresQL image installed with a TPC-C schema
 - Wordpress image